 Copy of the approved MOR-EV+ prequalification voucher.

 Individuals: a copy of a Massachusetts driver’s license or other valid form of Massachusetts residency as approved by the Program Administrator.
+Proof of residency must be valid at time of application submission.

 Individuals who do not have a Massachusetts driver’s license are required to provide 1) a legible copy of an alternate unique identifier, such as an out of state driver’s license or state identification card, and 2) one of these alternate forms of proof of residency: